 Each weekly module will open on Friday @ 9 am and close the following Thursday @ 11:59 pm.
 You may work on your weekly assignments anytime during the 7 days it remains open and available, but the deadline is firm.
-If you miss the original deadline, you will incur a 10-point per day penalty for late submissions.
+If you miss the original deadline, you will have an additional 7 days to submit your late work with a 10-point per day penalty; no late work will be accepted after 7 days past due.